sboursault/training/presentation/src/md/improve-maintainability.md

   <li>the UI can change frequently
   <li>asynchronous nature of the browser
 </ul>
-<p class="fragment">As a result, a SDET can spend more than half of her time on test maintenance.
+<p class="fragment">As a result, a SDET can spend more than half of her time on test maintenance

 Note:
 SDET: automaticien